February Birthday Ideas

 In the U.S., February is officially the tail end of the meteorological winter.
 According to NOAA, meteorological winter includes December, January, and February.
 This means cold snaps and rain are common.

 Our rule of thumb is to always plan for indoor comfort first.
-If you are eyeing birthday ideas in February that involve being outside, make sure you can move the entire setup into a living room or garage within thirty minutes.
+If you’re considering any outdoor time in February, make sure you can shift the entire setup indoors fast, or plan a fully indoor version from the start.
 A successful February host is one who never looks stressed when a rain cloud appears.

 Top February Birthday Ideas (Upgraded By Age) 🎈